bjornaa/ladim1/doc/source/examples.rst

   The latlon example shows how to release particles at positions given in geographical coordinates and how to get longitude and latitude into the output file.
-It also shows how to visualize the results on a map using the mapping extensions  :mod:`basemap` and :mod:`cartopy` to _mod:`matplotlib`.
+It also shows how to visualize the results on a map using the mapping extensions  :mod:`basemap` and :mod:`cartopy` to :mod:`matplotlib`.

 :file:`line`
   This is the basic example.
 Particles are released instantaneously from a line across the North Sea from Scotland to Norway.
-The particle distribution is followed for a period xx days.
+The particle distribution is followed for a period twelve days.

 :file:`logo`
   This example generates the LADiM logo.
-The text LADiM is written with particles in the North Sea and deformed by the current for xx days.
+The text LADiM is written with particles in the North Sea and deformed by the current for six days.

 :file:`nested`
   This examples shows how use two nested model grids and let particles move